Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

 - **Command 2:** here we copy `timer` score to all our events using the ` * ` wildcard selector.
 This will allow us to perform operations to determine if the interval has been reached to run the commands for that particular event.
 Example:
     - If `timer` score is 1200 that means 1200 game ticks have passed.
-    - And this command makes it so all our events FakePlayer names: `chatMessage`, `lagClear`, `speedEffect` scores also 1200.
+    - And this command makes it so all our events FakePlayer names: `chatMessage`, `lagClear`, `speedEffect` scores are also 1200.

 - **Command 3:** we will use the ` %= ` modulo operation to check if our event score is divisible by it's corresponding interval.
 A number is said to be divisible when the remainder is 0.